-Don’t sign anything, and don’t agree to a recorded statement.
+Don’t sign anything and don’t agree to a recorded statement.
 Under Virginia insurance law, you are not required to do anything immediately to preserve your claim.
-If your car accident just happened, you have time to learn more about your rights.
-Read in detail by clicking here.
+Instead, click here to learn more about your rights.

 How long do I have to make my claim?

-There is a deadline called the Statute of Limitations.
-Under Virginia law, you typically have two years to file a lawsuit to preserve your rights.
+Under Virginia law, you typically have two (2) years to file a lawsuit for your car accident.
 In some instances, it’s shorter (for example if you have a claim against a County employee).
-Do yourself a favor and make sure to talk a Virginia Car Accident Attorney to make sure your rights are protected.
 Click here to read more details about what you need to do to preserve your claim.